openchattanooga/open-data-automation/docs/fme/best-practices.md

 Many times geospatial will be stored in a regionally relevant coordinate reference system.
 In our case: EPSG:2274.
 You should always re-project to EPSG:4326/LL84 unless there is a very good reason not to do so.

-### Workflow Scheduling

-If you have several workflows that need to run periodically, you will need to schedule them with some sort of mechanism.
-Windows offers the task scheduler.
-OS X and Linux both use cron for this.
-You could schedule each workflow to run individually.
-However, there are other ways of scheduling workflows that have been found to be very beneficial.

-#### Master Workflow

-Safe FME has the ability to do batch processing.
-You can take advantage of this by creating a master workflow that reads in an index of all workflows, and runs each one.

-You can use a CSV reader to read in a CSV where each record represents a workflow you want automated.
-Each record in the CSV will need to contain the full path to a workflow.

-The CSV will then be piped into a [WorkspaceRunner](http://docs.safe.com/fme/html/FME_Transformers/FME_Transformers.htm#Transformers/workspacerunner.htm) that will run each workflow.

-From here if you wish, you can use the Socrata writer to write to a dataset that keeps record of all of your workflow failures and successes as well as for how long it took to run them.

 ### Scripting

 The ability to write code in your workflows is very powerful.
 However, you should heed to these recommendations.